junovhs/warden/README.md

 **Result:** One paste updates your code **and** your project status.

 ### 5. Smart Context (Dependency-Aware Packing)
 Not all files are equal.
-Warden understands your codebase's structure.
+SlopChop understands your codebase's structure.

 ```bash
 warden trace src/apply/mod.rs --depth 2
 ```

-Warden walks the import graph, packs your anchor file in full, and includes dependencies as skeletons—optimizing the AI's context window.
+SlopChop walks the import graph, packs your anchor file in full, and includes dependencies as skeletons—optimizing the AI's context window.

 ---